 - Attained-age-rated – just like in issue-age rated, these policies base their premiums on your age when you bought the plan.
 However, the premium rates increase as you age

 Remember that despite the rating method we decide to use, the premiums can increase over time as a result of certain reasons like inflation.
-These rates are also different for each state, Anthem Blue Cross Medicare Supplements in California won’t cost the same as Medicare Supplements in Virginia.
+These rates are also different for each state, plans in California won’t cost the same as plans in Virginia.